 What courses do you teach and what can students expect to learn from each course?

-Oil Painting - Level 1 is a high velocity course designed for the beginner or those who have some knowledge of painting with oil colours, although I do find even for intermediates the course is very beneficial.
+I teach Oil Painting - Level 1 which is a high-velocity course designed for the beginner or those who have some knowledge of painting with oil colours, although I do find even for intermediates the course is very beneficial.
 It touches on all the fundamentals one needs to know to get started on representational painting; from colour theory to the process of painting and reveals the very few crucial rules needed to create successful paintings.

 What advice would you give to students building their creative future?